PatelFarhaan/spot-platform-v1/README.md

 - [ ] EBS Affinity per AZ
 - [ ] Replace unhealthy instances
 - [ ] Increase and decrease volume size
-- [ ] Certifacte expire and renew alters
+- [ ] Certificate expire and renew alters
 - [ ] Support multiple instances for SPOT
 - [ ] Create and manage the ACM accordingly
-- [ ] Run terrafrom on EC2 through ASSUME ROLE
+- [ ] Run terraform on EC2 through ASSUME ROLE
+- [ ] Regular S3 backup of the monitoring node data
 - [ ] Open LB for all availability zones and public subnets
+- [ ] Define max servers and don't exceed the max at any cost
+- [ ] Dynamic node provisioning in Jenkins for running builds
 - [ ] Add Resource limits to docker container in compose file
 - [ ] Create Events Rules for autoscaling and spot in Cloudwatch
 - [ ] Checks on ebs volume threshold reaches beyond a certain limit
-- [ ] Download/Upload an SSH key for enduser if he does not have one
+- [ ] Download/Upload an SSH key for end user if he does not have one
 - [ ] Create a docker-compose file for all agents -> End user instances
 - [ ] To know when to use and replace t3 unlimited to standard and vice versa
 - [ ] Create a docker-compile file for automation of Jenkins and other stuff -> server side